Copinance/copinance-os/CONTRIBUTING.md

 ## Pull Request Process

+**Important**: Try to create atomic PRs: each pull request should focus on a single change or feature implementation.
+Avoid bulk implementations to ensure a better code review experience.
+Use the [pull request template](.github/pull_request_template.md) to structure your PR description.

 1. **Update Tests**: Ensure all tests pass and add new ones
 2. **Update Documentation**: Update README, docstrings, and comments
 3. **Code Quality**: Run black, ruff, and mypy